2021 Arbitration Rules and 2014 Mediation Rules (English version)

-The Arbitration Rules are those of 2012, as amended in 2017.
-They are effective as of 1 March 2017.
-The Mediation Rules, in force from 2014, reflect modern practice and set clear parameters for the conduct of proceedings.
+The ICC Arbitration Rules are those of 2012, as amended in 2017 and 2021.
+They are effective as of 1 January 2021.
+The ICC Mediation Rules, in force as from 2014, reflect modern practice and set clear parameters for the conduct of proceedings.

 This booklet contains two discrete but complementary dispute resolution procedures offered by the International Chamber of Commerce (ICC).

 Arbitration under the ICC Arbitration Rules is a formal procedure leading to a binding decision from a neutral arbitral tribunal, susceptible to enforcement pursuant to both domestic arbitration laws and international treaties such as the 1958 New York Convention.
 Mediation under the ICC Mediation Rules is a flexible procedure aimed at achieving a negotiated settlement with the help of a neutral facilitator.
 The two sets of Rules are published together in this booklet in answer to the growing demand for a holistic approach to dispute resolution techniques.

 Each set of Rules defines a structured, institutional framework intended to ensure transparency, efficiency and fairness in the dispute resolution process while allowing parties to exercise their choice over many aspects of procedure.
 Arbitration is administered by the International Court of Arbitration and mediation by the International Centre for ADR.
 These are the only bodies empowered to administer proceedings under their respective Rules, thereby affording parties the benefit of the experience, expertise and professionalism of a leading international dispute resolution provider.